-The end of a romantic relationship can be a tough and emotional time, even if it was your decision to end things.
+The end of a romantic relationship can be tough and emotional, even if you decided to end things.
 People fall out of love and drift apart, but that doesn’t mean relationships are easy to get over.
 Sometimes, moving on after a breakup can seem like an impossible task.
 In fact, research has shown that breakups can have a negative impact on a person’s health, leading to insomnia, changes in appetite, intrusive thoughts, reduced immune function, and even broken heart syndrome, a condition that mimics the symptoms of a heart attack.

 There is no such thing as a “texting bible” to give you an absolute yes or no to the question of whether or not you should tell your ex you still love him.
 There are some situations.
 However, that can help you decide if it is a good idea to contact him.
 Here are some ways to help you tell if expressing your love is a good idea:

 If your relationship ended at least in part to an issue within your own life, it might be a good idea to try and mend fences with your ex.
-From addiction to being a workaholic, to having an undiagnosed health condition, there are many things that can affect the way that we act, even toward people we love.
+From addiction to being a workaholic to having an undiagnosed health condition, many things can affect how we act, even toward people we love.
 If you’ve moved past or received help for the issue, try contacting your ex and explaining the situation, as well as how you’ve changed.
 His reaction will be the indicator of whether or not he’s open to rekindling your romance.

 If you’re unhappy in your current relationship, you need to deal with that first.
 Resist the temptation to use your ex as a means to get out of a relationship that you aren’t happy with.
-If you are serious about wanting to get back with your ex, you need to do right by your current partner and break up with him before you consider approaching your ex.
+If you are serious about getting back with your ex, you need to do right by your current partner and break up with him before considering approaching your ex.

 Just as you shouldn’t tell your ex you love him if you’re in another relationship, you shouldn’t tell him if he is in another relationship either.
 Not only are you risking the stability of his new relationship, which he might be very happy in, you might also be hurting someone who had no part in your breakup.

 If your goal in telling your ex you still love him is breaking up his current relationship, you need to take a step back and think about your intentions.
 Sabotaging your ex’s new relationship is very unlikely to work in your favor; instead, you need to learn how to cope with the fact that he has moved on.
-If you are finding yourself in this situation, speaking with a therapist can help you work through these feelings in a constructive way.
+If you find yourself in this situation, speaking with a therapist can help you constructively work through these feelings.

 If your ex has made it very clear that he doesn’t love you, confessing your continuing love for him is not a good idea.
 You might think that you can change his mind, but realistically this isn’t possible if he’s already told you that he doesn’t love you.
 You are only setting yourself up to get hurt again, prolonging the time it will take for you to heal and move on.